Short Final: Toy Airplanes

 Key Takeaways:

-• A Chicago Approach air traffic controller was notoriously intolerant of VFR pilots and would rudely deny them flight following services.
+• A former Chicago Approach air traffic controller was notoriously intolerant of VFR (Visual Flight Rules) pilots.

-• Other local controllers were aware of his reputation and expressed relief when he eventually retired.
+• Other local controllers acknowledged his problematic behavior and were glad when he retired.

 See a mistake?
 Contact us.